Warbo/chriswarbo-net/blog/2017-09-06-del_in_python.md

-would *complicate* the code), then it can often be enough to introduce fresh variables with assignments, use them for whatever *would have* gone into a scope's body, then use `del` to "clean them up", so their presence doesn't complicate our understanding of the ubsequent code.
+would *complicate* the code), then it can often be enough to introduce fresh variables with assignments, use them for whatever *would have* gone into a scope's body, then use `del` to "clean them up", so their presence doesn't complicate our understanding of the subsequent code.